 I've heard all sorts of bad things about the use of electric heating blankets.
 I've become quite fond of mine and would like to know if in fact there are any health related concerns I should be aware of.

 Dear Snug as a bug,

-There are two types of heating blankets on the market — underblankets (also called heating pads) that are placed directly on the mattress, and overblankets, which are treated like typical blankets you'd snuggle under.
-When used together, electric under- and over- blankets are a significant fire hazard, so it’s best not to use them simultaneously.
-Most manufacturers advise against using a heating blanket on waterbeds, sofas, bunk beds, or mechanical beds due to the risk involved with combining electrical wiring with flammable fabrics.
+There are two types of heating blankets on the market: under blankets (also called heating pads) that are placed directly on the mattress, and over blankets, which are treated like traditional blankets you'd snuggle under.
+When used at the same time, electric under- and over- blankets can pose a significant fire hazard.
+So, it’s recommended to use them one at a time.
+Most manufacturers also advise against using a heating blanket on waterbeds, sofas, bunk beds, or mechanical beds due to the risk involved with combining electrical wiring with flammable fabrics.
 Checking your product’s label, directions, or manufacturer’s website can provide more details regarding material, maintenance, and any additional recommendations.

-Periodically ensuring that your blanket is in good working condition should keep you on the safe side of warm.
-In addition to following the instructions provided by your blanket’s manufacturer, keep the following tips in mind:
+Periodically ensuring that your blanket is in working condition may also keep you on the safe side of warmth.
+In addition to following the manufacturer’s instructions, it may also help to keep the following tips in mind:

 - Replace worn or cracked heating blankets.
-Blankets with frayed electric cords should also be replaced.
-Check that there are no scorch marks or other discolorations on the blanket — they’re indicative of damaged wiring.
+Check that there are no scorch marks, discolorations, or frayed electric cords on the blanket — they’re all indicative of damaged wiring.

 - Make sure all wires and attachments fit snugly and properly.
 Loose wiring can cause fires.

 - Never use a wet electric heating blanket, and don’t wash electrical blankets that are not approved for machine or hand washing.